matematicasuperpiattamac/minetest/doc/lua_api.md

     set_privileges = function(name, privileges),
     -- Set privileges of player `name`.
-    -- `privileges` is in table form: keys are privilege names, values are `true`;
-    -- auth data should be created if not present.
+    -- `privileges` is in table form, auth data should be created if not -- present.

     reload = function(),
     -- Reload authentication data from the storage location.